Welcome to Dolphin Class!

 Children in year 4 are continuing their journey in Key Stage 2 and will be supported to build on their previous learning and academic skills as well as their personal development.
 It is an exciting year, full of opportunities to explore and grow.

-Each half term will have a different focus topic enabling pupils to explore and apply skills relevant to the subject.
+Each half term will have a different learning focus enabling pupils to explore and apply skills relevant to each subject.

 Our weekly timetable is organised so that pupils get to explore a wide range of subjects and lessons.

-PE lessons will be on Monday and Thursday.
+PE lessons will be on Mondays and Wednesdays.
 It is essential that pupils bring their kit for these days.

 Our library session will be every Friday.
 Please ensure library books are in school on Friday to allow pupils to change them.